mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 The next section will tell you how to determine which tendency variables are available for your model.

 |
-|

 .. _avail_tend_variables:

 .. table:: Non-chemical tracer and state variables with tendencies.
-The second column is the ``Variable``
+The second column is the ``variable``
            part of ``dtend_variable_process``.
 The Index column is the first index of ``dtidx``.
 Hence "X Wind" is at ``dtend(:,:,dtidx(index_of_x_wind,:))``.